PostgreSQL Common Table Expressions (CTE)

-How PostgreSQL CTEs (WITH clauses) work: defining named query results, chaining multiple CTEs, writeable CTEs for DML, and when to use CTE vs subquery.
+Learn how PostgreSQL CTEs (WITH queries) work: naming intermediate results, chaining multiple CTEs, writeable CTEs for DML, and when to use CTE vs subquery vs temp table.

 Quick Answer

-A Common Table Expression (CTE) is a named temporary result set defined with the WITH keyword.
-CTEs make complex queries easier to read by letting you name and reference intermediate results.
-Unlike a subquery, a CTE can be referenced multiple times in the same query.
+A Common Table Expression (CTE) is a named temporary result set defined with the WITH keyword before a SELECT, INSERT, UPDATE, or DELETE statement.
+CTEs make complex queries easier to read, and unlike a subquery, a CTE can be referenced multiple times in the same query.

 Spin up a Postgres database in 20 seconds with Vela.